Chris-McGraw/random-quote-machine/README.md

 # random-quote-machine

-freeCodeCamp Project 3 - produce a random quote at the click of a button
+A responsive webpage that allows users to produce a random quote at the click of a button.
+Upon their choosing, users can also select a separate button to tweet out their quote.
+Built with HTML, CSS, JavaScript, and jQuery.
+My third project completed for freecodecamp.com.